Matthimatiker/satis-on-heroku/README.md

     heroku config:set SATIS_GITHUB_TOKEN="[your-generated-token]"

+### Secure the Satis instance ###

+To restrict access you can activate basic authentication for your Satis instance.
+Just assign a username and password:

+    heroku config:set SATIS_AUTH_USERNAME=test SATIS_AUTH_PASSWORD=secret

+Set the username to an empty value to disable the authentication:

+    heroku config:set SATIS_AUTH_USERNAME=

 ### Remove the example repository ###

 For demonstration purposes, an example repository has been registered during deployment.
 You might want